abhishek-c-p/abhishek-c-p.github.io/index.md

     <h2>About me</h2>

     <p>
-      I am a PhD candidate in Physics at Wayne State University in Detroit, USA.
+      I am a PhD candidate in Physics at Wayne State University in Detroit, Michigan USA.
       My research is in theoretical condensed matter physics, focusing on superconductivity and non-reciprocal transport in planar Josephson junctions.
     </p>